jarrettj/kubecon-eu-2019/step01/README.md

 ubuntu@ip-172-31-45-121:~/kubecon-eu-2019$
 ```

+The server needs to be running in the background for the client to connect.

 Cool!
 Working gRPC!!
 Well, there's a lot more to learn about gRPC but let's move on to containerd and see how we can
 run this RPC app in a container:  [../step02/README.md](../step02/README.md)